ycpcs/cs340-fall2017/assign/assign03.md

 # Submitting

-When you are done, submit the lab to the Marmoset server as described below.
+When you are done, submit the lab to the Marmoset server using one of the methods below.

+## From Eclipse

+If you have the [Simple Marmoset Uploader Plugin](../resources/index.html) installed, select the project (**CS340\_Assign03**) in the package explorer and then press the blue up arrow button in the toolbar.
+Enter your Marmoset username and password when prompted.

+This is the recommended way to submit your work.

+## From a web browser

 Save the project (**CS340\_Assign03**) to a zip file by right-clicking it and choosing